zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

 ![](/assets/pics/release-robots/perl6-bash.png)

-However, when it came to giving `gpg` and `git tag` the passphrase for the key that... is worth its own section.
+However, when it came to giving `gpg` and `git tag` the passphrase for the key, that... is worth its own section.

 #### *Won't You Take My Passphrase Please*